 Alexandra Pokorny played an essential role in the development of FIP and was the first Chair.
 It was under Alexandra’s leadership that a lot of the initial structures, various codes, programmes, culture and ethos evolved.
 FIP attracted many therapists who resented, or disapproved of, the policy of some other psychoanalytic organisations which did not allow their members dual membership of the UKCP and the BPC.
 FiP was, and still is, an organisation to which people come to grow from their ‘parental’ training organisation.

 In the early years because of the diverse backgrounds of members of the FIP Executive, there was a good understanding of some of the politics, personalities and issues involved in the organisational world of psychotherapy at a time when the UKCP, BPC and various UK governments were in a considerable state of flux over their involvement and issues to do with recognition.
 It meant we also had a reasonable understanding not only of the different theoretical schools, but also those working with adults, children, couples and groups.

 In the early years FIP was an active supporter and ‘critical friend’ of the UKCP and there have been FiP members elected on to the UKCP Executive in various influential positions.
 FIP is a still a non-aligned, pluralistic, psychoanalytic organisation.
 It continued to be analytic in its thinking and questioning of organisational orthodoxy.
 FiP has continued to be an organisation that supports its members and encourages development and reflection in a socially aware and analytic manner.

-FiP’s philosophy is to provide a forum where psychoanalytic and psychodynamic psychotherapists of different orientations can meet to examine clinical and theoretical issues.
+FiP’s philosophy is to provide a forum where psychoanalytic psychotherapists of different orientations can meet to examine clinical and theoretical issues.